hastexo/hastexo-xblock/README.md

 * `progress_check_label`: Set a label for the progress check button.
   For example: `Submit Answer` or `Check Progress` (Default).

+* `show_feedback`: On progress check, show feedback on how many tasks out of total are completed.
+Default is `True`.

 * `show_hints_on_error`: On progress check failure, display the tests' standard error streams as hints.
+  When `show_feedback` is set to `False`, hints will never be displayed and having this set to `True` will have no effect.
 Default is `True`.

+* `progress_check_result_heading`: Message to display on progress check result window.
+  This could be set to "Answer Submitted" for example, when choosing to not display hints and feedback.
+Default is "Progress check result".

 You can also use the following nested XML options: